-Table 4.2 SEA Appraisal Framework Table (example for the Biodiversity, flora and fauna topic, Objective 1.1)
+Table 4.2: SEA Appraisal Framework Table (example for the Biodiversity, flora and fauna topic, Objective 1.1)

-SEA topics and objectives Asse essment of op tion SEA Topic SEA objective Indicator questions Potential residual effect on sensitive receptors commentary Scale of effect Certainty of effect Duration of effect Permanence of effect Magnitude of effect Value/ sensitivity of receptor Residual adverse effect significance Residual beneficial effect significance Biodiversity, flora and fauna 1.1 To protect and enhance biodiversity, ecological functions, capacity, and habitat connectivity within STW's supply and source area.
+SEA topics a nd objectives Assessment of option Topics SEA objective Indicator questions Potential residual effect on sensitive receptors commentary Scale of effect Certainty of effect Duration of effect Permanence of effect Magnitude of effect Value/ sensitivity of receptor Residual adverse effect significance Residual beneficial effect significance Biodiversity, flora and fauna 1.1 To protect and enhance biodiversity, ecological functions, capacity, and habitat connectivity within Severn Trent Water's supply and source area.
 Will it avoid damage to aquatic, transitional and terrestrial species and habitats including fish populations (particularly migratory fish)?
 Will it enhance aquatic, transitional and terrestrial species and habitats?
 Will it protect the most important sites for nature conservation?
 Will it ensure the sustainable management of natural habitats, taking into account climate change adaptability?
 Will it affect WFD compliance e.g. good ecological potential/status?
 Will it protect natural capital and ecosystem services?